leederrr/sortingAlgorithmsNBA/README.md

 # sortingAlgorithmsNBA
 ## Overview
 > All sorting analysis was done in this markdown file.
-The code, which can be found in this repository, was programmed in C++.
+Some of the code, which can be found in this repository, was programmed in C++.
 >
 >
 > This data set represents the NBA player performance statistics from the 1996 to 2021 basketball seasons.
 There are repeats in the players (i.e., if they played for a different team).
 See <https://www.kaggle.com/datasets/justinas/nba-players-data> for more information on the dataset/data collection.